 The flashback-driven narrative is not conveyed linearly, however; events are mentioned, and then explained a hundred pages later.
-Each individual page is more linear than a page of, say, Quentin’s monologue in The Sound and the Fury, but the narrative overall is elliptical and recursive.
-The thought of summarizing its three intricately-braided stories intimidates me, but here is my best attempt:
+Each individual page is more linear than a page of, say, Quentin’s monologue in The Sound and the Fury, but the narrative overall, with its three braided stories, is elliptical and recursive.

 Bunch discusses these sudden complications in his life with his friend, the former Reverend Gail Hightower, a minister disgraced and ostracized due to his wife’s adultery and eventual suicide.
 Hightower is furthermore disablingly obsessed with the exploits, heroic and anti-heroic, of his Confederate grandfather.

-Her affair with Christmas, then, is a fatal entanglement complicated by Joanna’s racial fetishization and paternalism (due to her high-handed and Puritanical “sympathy for the Negro” as well as her attraction to the racially and sexually forbidden) and by Christmas’s masochism and misogyny (based on his racial self-hatred and his perceived emasculation by white women’s charity throughout his foundling’s life).
-Once Joanna decides to stop sleeping with Christmas and start “saving” him, he murders her (though there is a hint that it may partially have been in self-defense as she has brandished a gun at him before) and goes on the run.
+Her affair with Christmas, then, is a fatal entanglement complicated both by Joanna’s racial fetishization and paternalism, which is due to her high-handed and Puritanical “sympathy for the Negro” as well as her attraction to the racially and sexually forbidden, and by Christmas’s masochism and misogyny, based on his racial self-hatred and his perceived emasculation by white women’s charity throughout his foundling’s life.
+Once Joanna decides to stop sleeping with Christmas and start “saving” him, he murders her—though there is a hint that it may partially have been in self-defense, as she brandished a gun at him earlier in the story—and goes on the run.

 How these three narratives conjoin, I will leave the reader to discover, except to say that Christmas—as his Christ-imitating and Christ-parodying name clearly foreshadows—is eventually lynched by the community, led by the proto-fascist paramilitary racist Percy Grimm, who not only shoots Christmas but also castrates him.

-As full of characters and incidents as a nineteenth-century realist novel (though much more violent and sexually frank), Light in August is often said to be incoherent or disunified, with its strong modernist central narrative of Joe Christmas’s racial crisis weakened by its being conjoined to the country comedy of Lena and Byron and the Confederate nostalgia of Reverend Hightower’s verbose reveries.
-But the novel does cohere, I believe: the stories of Hightower, Christmas, and Burden together form a devastatingly critical portrayal of American Protestant Christianity, in both its Northern and Southern variants, as an oppressive, pain-worshipping, race-obsessed, and inherently violent creed that creates and destroys humans as outcasts; to this, the story of Lena and Byron serve as a comic-pastoral contrast, showing the gentle persistence of natural human desire that Christianity distorts or denies.
+As full of characters and incidents as a nineteenth-century realist novel, though much more violent and sexually frank, Light in August is often said to be incoherent or disunified, with its strong modernist central narrative of Joe Christmas’s racial crisis weakened by its being conjoined to the country comedy of Lena and Byron and the Confederate nostalgia of Reverend Hightower’s verbose reveries.
+But the novel does cohere: the stories of Hightower, Christmas, and Burden together form a devastating indictment of American Protestant Christianity, in both its Northern and Southern variants, as an oppressive, pain-worshipping, race-obsessed, and inherently violent creed that creates and destroys humans as outcasts; to this, the story of Lena and Byron serve as a comic-pastoral contrast, showing the gentle persistence of natural human desire that Christianity distorts or denies.